tferrerITBA/ATLC-2018C2/README.md

 ```

 Note that running `frozone` with one or less arguments will result in the compiler reading from `stdin` and writing to `stdout`.

+For more information, please refer to the pdf document located in the repository's root (in spanish).